gael-boyenval/debt-collector/README.md

 The `matchRule` function should return an integer

-### using both matchRule and matchGlob
+### using both matchRule and include

-By using both matchRule and matchGlob, your score will only increment if the file match the glob **and** the rule.
+By using both matchRule and include, your score will only increment if the file match the glob **and** the rule.

 ## Configuring Eslint rules